 Brain -It’s the classic dilemma of the writer: Do you write what’s in your heart or do you write what sells?
 All Daniel Waterstone ever wanted to do was write the great American novel and change the landscape of modern literature forever.
 He has two literary books in print but no one’s buying.
 His agent won’t even accept his latest masterpiece which he poured his soul into: apparently, it’s not commercial enough.
 In a final act of desperation, Daniel decides to write – not what’s in his heart but – what he thinks will sell.
 Boy, did he get that one wrong… Click here to see Starred Review in Publisher’s Weekly!

 Zen & Sex – Not only is Frances fourteen years Martin’s senior, but she’s all about putting Zen into relationship, which involves every guy’s worst nightmare: talking about your feelings, being conscious of your thoughts and above all, unabashed, honest communication at all times.
 Martin has no idea what he is getting himself into and the sharp learning curve that’s required of him especially when he’s in the mood for sex and she wants Zen.

-He writes or edits feature film scripts, stage plays, screenplay treatments, synopses and outlines, pitch documents and leave behinds (query letters, one-sheets, treatments and more), and offers feature and play script consultation, screenplay coverage and analysis.
-Specializing in writing stage plays and screenplays, he consults privately and offers book coaching, writing consultation and ghostwriting.
-Learn more about his background and services HERE.
+Award-winning playwright, screenwriter, and novelist, Dermot writes or edits feature film scripts, stage plays, screenplay treatments, synopses and outlines, pitch documents, novels, novellas, and more, and offers feature and play script consultation, screenplay coverage and analysis.
+Specializing in screenplays and novels, he consults privately and offers book coaching, writing consultation, developmental editing and ghostwriting.
+Learn more about Dermot’s background and book, stage play, and screenplay, consulting and writing services HERE.